gridstack/gridstack.js/README.md

 gridstack.js
 ============

 gridstack.js is a jQuery plugin for widget layout.
 This is drag-and-drop multi-column grid.
 It allows you to build draggable responsive bootstrap v3 friendly layouts.
+It also works great with [knockout.js](http://knockoutjs.com)

 Inspired by [gridster.js](http://gridster.net).
 Built with love.